 \section{Introduction}

-This paper, one of a set associated with the 2013 release of data from the \Planck\footnote{\Planck\ (\url{http://www.esa.int/Planck}) is a project of the European Space Agency (ESA) with instruments provided by two scientific consortia funded by ESA member states (in particular the lead countries France and Italy), with contributions from NASA (USA) and telescope reflectors provided by a collaboration between ESA and a scientific consortium led and funded by Denmark.} mission \citep{planck2013-p01}, describes the construction of a Compton parameter map and its angular power spectrum and high order statistics.
+This paper, one of a set associated with the 2013 release of data from the \Planck\footnote{\Planck\ (\url{http://www.esa.int/Planck}) is a project of the European Space Agency (ESA) with instruments provided by two scientific consortia funded by ESA member states (in particular the lead countries France and Italy), with contributions from NASA (USA) and telescope reflectors provided by a collaboration between ESA and a scientific consortium led and funded by Denmark.} mission \citep{planck2013-p01}, describes the construction of a Compton $y$ parameter map and the determination of its angular power spectrum and high-order statistics.

-The thermal Sunyaev-Zeldovich (tSZ) effect \citep{SZ}, produced by the inverse Compton scattering of CMB photons by hot electrons along the line of sight, has proved to be a major tool to the study of the physics of clusters of galaxies as well as structure formation in the Universe.
+The thermal Sunyaev-Zeldovich (tSZ) effect \citep{SZ}, produced by the inverse Compton scattering of cosmic microwave background (CMB) photons by hot electrons along the line of sight, has proved to be a major tool for studying the physics of clusters of galaxies as well as structure formation in the Universe.
 In particular, tSZ-selected catalogues of clusters of galaxies have been provided by various experiments including the \Planck\ satellite \citep{planck2011-5.1a,planck2013-p05a}, the Atacama Cosmology Telescope \citep[ACT,][]{Hasselfield:2013p2303} and the South Pole Telescope \citep[SPT,][]{Reichardt:2013p2252}.
-From these catalogues, and their associated sky surveys, a wealth of studies have been performed both on the physics of clusters of galaxies \citep{planck2011-5.2c,planck2011-5.2b,planck2011-5.2a} and on their cosmological interpretation \citep{planck2013-p15,Benson:2013p2263,Das:2013p2167,Wilson:2012p2102,Mak:2012p2066}.
+These catalogues and their associated sky surveys have been used to study the physics of clusters of galaxies \citep{planck2011-5.2c,planck2011-5.2b,planck2011-5.2a} and their cosmological implications \citep{planck2013-p15,Benson:2013p2263,Das:2013p2167,Wilson:2012p2102,Mak:2012p2066}.